shrishkukde/shrishkukde/README.md

 ## Hello 👋, I'm Shrish Vijay Kukde

-I'm an Android Developer and I'm very passionate about my work.
+I'm an Android Developer.
-I currently work at Capgemini.
+I'm passionate about my work and currently work at Capgemini.
 When I'm not working, you can find me playing guitar, singing songs and spending time with my family and friends !
 I have a passion for learning and love sharing my knowledge with others.
 In case you need any help related to Android Development, then please feel free to post your questions and queries [here](https://github.com/shrishkukde/shrishkukde/issues/new/choose).